wolfpld/usenetarchive/README.md

 - connectivity --- Calculate connectivity graph of messages.
 Also parses "Date" field, as it's required for chronological sorting.
 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.

+### Data Search

+Search in archive is performed with the help of a word lexicon.
+The following tools are used for its preparation:

+- lexicon --- Build a list of words and hit-tables for each word.
+- lexstats --- Display lexicon statistics.
+- lexdist --- Calculate distances between words.
+- lexhash --- Prepare lexicon hash table.
+- lexsort --- Sort lexicon data.

 ### Data Access

+These tools provide access to archive data:

 - query-raw --- Implements queries on LZ4 database.
 Requires results of extract-msgid utility.
 Supports:
     * Message count.